 Curtis Bannister, Tenor

-Described by TimeOut Chicago Magazine as “radiating with slowly simmering energy” for his performance as Man 1 in Jason Robert Brown's Songs for a New World, Curtis Bannister has been praised in the operatic and musical theatre repertoire for his finely-tuned artistry and dramatic portrayals.
-Of his debut performances as Otello, the Salt Lake City Tribune and The Herald Journal, respectfully, praised his “dramatic inflection and compelling energy” as well as his “thrilling tenor voice and a towering stage presence.”
+Described by TimeOut Chicago Magazine as “radiating with slowly simmering energy”, tenor Curtis Bannister has been praised for his vocal artistry and dramatic portrayals in both the operatic and musical theatre repertoire. .Mr.
+Bannister made his professional debut with the Utah Festival Opera Company; stepping in for all performances as the title role in Verdi’s Otello.
+Of his portrayal as Otello, the Salt Lake City Tribune and The Herald Journal, respectfully, praised his “dramatic inflection and compelling energy” as well as his “thrilling tenor voice and a towering stage presence.”

 In the previous season, Mr. Bannister performed as tenor soloist in Haydn's Lord Nelson Mass for the Baltimore Choral Arts Society, debuted with Writers Theatre as Lieutenant Barri/Mother in a reading of Stephen Sondheim's Passion, debuted with Porchlight Music Theatre as Edward Moncrief in On A Clear Day You Can See Forever, and returned to Writers Theatre in Jason Robert Brown's Parade; a production in which he understudied and ultimately performed the roles of Jim Conley, Newt Lee, and Riley.
-In April 2017, Curtis was a Special Award recipient in The Kurt Weill Foundation's Lotte Lenya Competition finals.
+In April 2017, Curtis was a Special Award recipient in the finals of The Kurt Weill Foundation's Lotte Lenya Competition.

-Mr. Bannister has also performed as Pirelli in the off-Broadway production of Sweeney Todd, Thomas in the pre-Broadway production of Amazing Grace for Broadway in Chicago, and portrayed the role of Andre DeSheilds for the National Players/Olney Theater Center's production of Ain’t Misbehavin'.
-A graduate of the Peabody Institute of The Johns Hopkins University and award recipient of the Metropolitan Opera National Council Auditions, Curtis is a very proud native of Green Bay, Wisconsin.
+Mr. Bannister has also performed as Pirelli in the off-Broadway production of Sweeney Todd, Thomas in the pre-Broadway production of the musical Amazing Grace for Broadway in Chicago, and portrayed the role of Andre DeSheilds for the 2009 National Players Tour of Ain’t Misbehavin’ with Olney Theatre Center.
+A graduate of the Peabody Conservatory of Music and an award recipient of the Metropolitan Opera National Council Auditions (Mid-west region encouragement and audience choice award winner), Curtis is a proud native of Green Bay, Wisconsin.

 Content Copyright © Curtis Bannister, All Rights Reserved | Design By digitalKente, LLC